the content tracker

 history, and each parent represents an immediately preceding step.
 Commits with more than one parent represent

 merges of independent lines of development.

-The index file is initialized with a list of all paths and, for each path, a blob object and a set of attributes.
+The index file is initialized with a list of all paths and a blob object and a set of attributes.

 working tree can be found by comparing these attributes.
 The index may be updated with new content, and new commits

 may be created from the content stored in the index.

 The index is also capable of storing multiple entries (called "stages") for a given pathname,. used